Exr0nProjects/learn_cpp/README.md

 segment tree range update 		| -
 convex hull						|

+### Things to think about
+- When can you replace min/max BIT with binary search?
+    - usaco gold springboards, cses/dp/x_increasing_subsequence_up

 ### Solving problems
 - USACO Silver 2019dec milkvisits:
 	- N * M must be too slow, so maybe we know to solve each in N or N log N, aka query must be constant or log